Some Common Divorce Questions

 Answer: As with the question of cost, the length of time is largely dependent on how quickly you can resolve your differences and reach an agreement.
 Wisconsin divorce procedure imposes a 120-day waiting period before the court can issue a final order, and most divorces complete within a year, but ongoing conflict between the parties can cause it to take more time.

 Answer: You may be able to, but this is a complex question, involving a careful examination of your post-divorce finances.
 There are questions of the cost of the mortgage, insurance, taxes and physical maintenance that need to be addressed along with your income and any child support or maintenance received.

 You may determine that it is not cost-effective to keep the home.
 We will help you work through all of the various scenarios and help you reach the answer that is right for you and your family.

 For many, this is the most important question.
 The custody and placement order will control who has decision-making authority with the children and where they will spend their time.
 We can help you develop a parenting plan and guide you through all the potential solutions that will work best for your family.

 Question: Do I have to have an attorney?

 No, you can represent yourself, which is known as “pro se.”
 This is a risky choice, as the courts are not designed to teach you family law as you go along.
 The clerks of the court and the judges presume you know what you are doing and will not give you advice.

 Because they cannot advise you, if you make a poor or incorrect choice, you could essentially allow your spouse to dictate every element of your divorce.
-Hiring an attorney at the beginning is far cheaper and will take less time than having to hire one after mistakes have been made and you have to pay them to salvage your case.
+Hiring an attorney at the beginning is far cheaper and will take less time than having to hire one after mistakes have been made.